David Vychodil: Career

 He started his coaching career as well.
 As a head coach for the youth in IHCL Leuven Chiefs he won several league titles and tournaments with his youth teams in Belgium and abroad.

 Retirement

 After being diagnosed with a career-ending illness he was forced to retire in 2016.
-Since August 2017 he is head coach in Junior Ontario Reign Hockey Club (NAPHL), Junior San Diego Sabers USPHL in United States.
-He is also involved in coaching high school hockey (2017-2020) he was assistant coach with the St. John Bosco Varsity.
-2021 he became the head coach of Carlsbad United Varsity, both teams competes in the Anaheim Ducks High School Hockey League (ADHSHL).
+Since August 2017 he is head coach in Junior Ontario Reign Hockey Club (NAPHL), Junior San Diego Sabers (WSHL) in United States.
+He is also involved in coaching high school hockey (2017-2020),was an assistant coach at St. John Bosco Varsity after that 2021 he became the head coach of Carlsbad United Varsity.
+In the summer of 2023, he became the Director of Coaching for the Inland Empire United Wolverines, all teams competing in the Anaheim Ducks High School Hockey League (ADHSHL).